cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 2. B2: `hash(key, value) → key`: an index needed to extract a value (through: SMT → B2 → B1) having only a Merkle Path.
 Recall that SMT will store `hash(key, value)` in it's leafs.
 3. we could use more buckets to optimize the app usage if needed.

-Above, we propose to use KV DB.
+Above, we propose to use a KV DB.
 However, for the state machine, we could use an RDBMS, which we discuss below.

 ### Requirements